 WHAT WE DO

-As parts of its holistic approach to community health and well-being, Safari Doctors also cares for hundreds of animals during its outreach work.
-The Safari Vet program offers: vaccinations, parasite treatment and prevention, diagnosis and treatment of diseases and emergency care.
-Our vet also carries out community education sessions on One Health and welfare.
+As parts of its holistic approach to community health and well-being, our Safari Vet program also cares for hundreds of animals and carries out community education sessions on One Health.

 WHERE WE GO

 Safari Doctors reaches up to 20 remote villages by sea and road.
 “The same thing that makes Lamu beautiful, isolated and pristine, is the same thing that presents the challenges for access to healthcare.”
 Umra Omar, Founder of Safari Doctors

 Safari Doctors also operates a youth Health Ambassadors program, engaging young men and women who receive basic health education and training, to facilitate our work and become agents of positive change in their communities.

 The program offers a support system through peer-to-peer mentorship and capacity building through monthly trainings using a tailored curriculum that ranges from first aid to leadership training.